aisingapore/sealion/README.md

 ## Truly Open Source

-We have benefited greatly from open source, and believe that efforts to better represent our region are well served by open source efforts.
-We contributions include the following (open-source compliant):
+We have benefited greatly from the open-source community and believe that efforts to better represent our region will similarly be well served by open-source efforts.
+We therefore make the following (open-source compliant) contributions:

 1. *Pre-Training* data
 2. Model *training* code